microsoft/nav-docker/HOWTO.md

 ## Get started – prepare your environment
 Docker only runs on Windows Server 2016 (or later) or Windows 10.
 When using Windows 10, Docker always uses Hyper-V isolation with a very thin layer.
 When using Windows Server 2016, you can choose between Hyper-V isolation or process isolation.
-Read more about this here: https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/ (same link as above)
+Read more about this [here](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) (same link as above).
 I will describe 3 ways to get started with Containers.
 If you have a laptop/machine running Windows Server 2016 or Windows 10 – you can use this one.
 If not, you can deploy a Windows Server 2016 with Containers on Azure, which will give you everything to get started.
-After you have created a Docker environment, you can install the Docker Powershell CmdLets, which are on GitHub here: https://github.com/Microsoft/Docker-PowerShell
+After you have created a Docker environment, you can install the Docker Powershell CmdLets, which are on GitHub [here] (https://github.com/Microsoft/Docker-PowerShell):
 Run:
 ```
 Register-PSRepository -Name DockerPS-Dev -SourceLocation https://ci.appveyor.com/nuget/docker-powershell-dev